Frequently Asked Questions

 - Don’t worry if you can’t make it to a PACK Connect Day.
 Please complete this form to let us know and to get connected with resources on campus.
 You’ll need to be logged in to your Wolf Den with the credentials you created when you applied.

-- Check out our PACK Prepare page for things to do before fall.
-If you haven’t been in contact with an advisor yet to help get registered for classes, please email Paige Jackson at firstname.lastname@example.org.
+- Check out our PACK Welcome page for things to do before fall.
+Fall term class registration begins around May.
+If you haven’t been in contact with an advisor yet to help get registered for classes by late May/eraly June, please email Paige Jackson at email@example.com.

 - You can also check out our online orientation modules here: